Discordi0/Practice/HBT/Machines/Unified.md

 A:  ace

-Before i had the genius ground breaking idea of just Googleing it i connected to the mongo instance and listed the db
+Before i had the genius ground breaking idea of just Googling it i connected to the mongo instance and listed the db
 ![](../../Img/Pasted%20image%2020250424164412.png)
 ![](../../Img/Pasted%20image%2020250424164226.png)